The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 - Providing financial services to the U.S. government

 Undertaking to act as executor, administrator, guardian, conservator, or trustee for a family trust, authorized trust, or testamentary trust, or receiver or trustee in bankruptcy.
-See also General Trust Accounts.
+See related question General Trust Accounts.

 The total cost of credit a customer must pay on a consumer loan, including interest.
 The Truth in Lending Act requires disclosure of the finance charge.